jackfrancis/kamino/helm/vmss-prototype/README.md

 8. Cordon + drain the target node in preparation for taking it offline.
 If the cordon + drain fails, we will fail the operation _unless we pass in the `--force` option to the `vmss-prototype` tool (see the Helm Chart usage of `kamino.drain.force` below)_.
 9. Deallocate the VMSS instance.
 This is a fancy, Azure-specific way of saying that we release the reservation of the underlying compute hardware running that instance virtual machine.
 This is a pre-condition to performing a snapshot of the underlying disk.
 10. Make a snapshot of the OS disk image attached to the deallocated VMSS instance.
-11. Re-start up the VMSS instance.
-Now that we've taken a snapshot of the disk, there's no longer a need for this node to be out of service.
+11. *Permanently delete the VMSS instance.* This is due to an [open issue](https://github.com/jackfrancis/kamino/issues/26).
+Long-term, we aim to solve that issue and simply re-introduce the snapshotted node back into the cluster.
+In the meanwhile, one operational side-effect of `vmss-prototype` is the loss of one node in the node pool.
+If you wish to re-add one node after `vmss-prototype` has completed updating the VMSS model, you may use the `--set kamino.newUpdatedNodes=1` option when invoking `helm install`.
 12. Uncordon the node to allow Kubernetes to schedule workloads onto it.
 13. Remove the `cluster-autoscaler.kubernetes.io/scale-down-disabled` cluster-autoscaler node annotation as we no longer care if this node is chosen for removal by cluster-autoscaler.
 14. Build a new SIG Image Definition _version_ (i.e., the actual image we're going to update the VMSS to use) from the recently captured snapshot image.
 This takes a long time!
 In our tests we see a 30 GB image (the OS disk size default for many Linux distros) take between 30 minutes and 2 _hours_ to be rendered as a SIG Image Definition version!